ataraxao/cwa/Cooperative_Wealth_Agreement.md

 ### 1.6 Scope Boundary (Not Household / Not Support)
 This Agreement governs only the establishment, control, allocation mechanics, liquidity mechanics, and termination unwind of the Vehicle Account (and any Joint Assets purchased with Vehicle Account funds).
 This Agreement does not govern living arrangements, household budgeting, personal support, or relationship expectations, and any such matters (if addressed) are handled only in separate written instruments that are not incorporated into this Agreement unless this Agreement expressly states otherwise.

+**For avoidance of doubt, Allocation Percentage accrual is not conditioned on cohabitation, conduct, services, exclusivity, intimacy, or relationship continuation, and functions solely as a measurement convention for distribution of assets actually held in the Vehicle Account (and Joint Asset proceeds) upon Administrator Events.**

 ### 1.7 Mutual Consideration; Governance-Only (Non-Service)
 In consideration of the mutual covenants, dispute-resolution, notice, non-recourse, and scope-limiting commitments herein, each Party agrees to be bound by this Agreement’s governance mechanics once operative, including: (a) notice and anti-evasion provisions (Article II), (b) arbitration and enforcement provisions (Article VIII), (c) non-recourse limitation (Section 4.7), (d) mutual release and scope lock (Section 1.9), and (e) reporting cooperation provisions (Article IX), to the maximum extent permitted by law.